mljar/mljar-supervised/README.md

 # Demo

 In the below demo GIF you will see:
-- MLJAR AutoML trained in Jupyter Notebook
+- MLJAR AutoML trained in Jupyter Notebook on titanic dataset
 - overview of created files
 - showcase of selected plots created during AutoML training
+- algorithm comparison report along with their plots
 - example of README file and csv file with results

 ![](https://github.com/mljar/mljar-examples/raw/master/media/mljar_files.gif)